“Winter is the time for comfort, for good food and warmth, for the touch of a friendly hand and for a talk beside the fire: it is the time for home.“

 Food and Water Supply

-Having a stockpile of non-perishable food and clean water is like having a financial savings account but for survival.
-These provisions can sustain you and your family during severe winter storms or unexpected emergencies until conditions improve.
+Stock up on non-perishable food and clean water like you would with a savings account for emergencies.
+These supplies will sustain you and your family during severe winter storms or unexpected emergencies until things get better.

 First Aid Items